aaclause/nvda-markdownForever/addon/doc/en.md

 - *NVDA+CTRL+i*: Interactive mode.
 - *NVDA+ALT+b*: Markdown to HTML conversion.
 The result is displayed in your default browser.
 - *NVDA+ALT+n*: Markdown to HTML conversion.
 The result is displayed in a virtual buffer of NVDA.
-- *NVDA+ALT+k*: HTML to markdown conversion.
+- *NVDA+ALT+k*: HTML to Markdown conversion.
 The result is displayed in a virtual buffer of NVDA.
 - *NVDA+ALT+l*: Markdown to HTML source conversion.
 The result is displayed in a virtual buffer of NVDA.
 - *NVDA+SHIFT+g*: HTML to Markdown conversion.
 The result is copied to clipboard.
 - *NVDA+SHIFT+h*: Markdown to formatted HTML conversion: The result is copied to the clipboard.